Licence Checker England

 Research notes

 Designation reference: 'Thurrock Council Designation for Areas for Selective Licensing 2025 No 1'.
 Designated on 17 September 2025 under Part 3 of the Housing Act 2004 (Section 83).
 Applications opened 1 November 2025.
 Approximately 23% of all homes in Thurrock are privately rented.
 Public consultation ran 13 May to 22 July 2025.
 Consultation findings published at consult.thurrock.gov.uk/selective-licensing-2025.
 Scheme survived a judicial review challenge.
 Each property requires a separate licence application.
 Licences are non-transferable on sale.
 Mandatory licence conditions include: current gas safety certificate, electrical appliance safety records, smoke alarms on each floor, carbon monoxide alarms in rooms with solid fuel appliances, and maintaining records of tenant references.
-Non-compliance penalty: civil penalty up to £30,000 or unlimited fine on prosecution.
-Rent repayment orders of up to 12 months rent and banning orders may also apply.
+Non-compliance penalty: civil penalty or unlimited fine on prosecution.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
+Tenants or local authorities may be able to apply for a rent repayment order.
+GOV.UK guidance now refers to up to two years' rent for relevant offences, but eligibility, timing and the final amount depend on the facts and tribunal decision.
 Application enquiries to: selectivelicensing@thurrock.gov.uk.

 Our current data shows this scheme based on public information.
 Always verify the latest fees, dates, and boundary wording on the official council page.